Pagham Cricket Club Ground

 Pagham Cricket Club Ground is a cricket ground in Pagham, Sussex.
-The first recorded match on the ground was in 1976, when Sussex played the first first-class match at the ground against Oxford University.
+The first recorded club match on the ground was in 1895.

+The ground has been used on two occasions for first class cricket.
+Firstly in 1976, when Sussex played the first first-class match at the ground against Oxford University.
 Sussex played the second and final first-class fixture to be held at the ground in 1979 when they played Oxford University.
 Sussex also used the ground in 1977, when they played Ireland in a non first-class match.

 In local domestic cricket, the venue is the home ground of Pagham Cricket Club.